shopozor/services/README.md

 * on Ubuntu, follow [these instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 * on Windows 10, follow [these instructions](https://docs.docker.com/docker-for-windows/install/) and make sure you read [this blog](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) if you work with WSL

-Do not use Docker for Desktop 2.2.0.0.
-It is not working.
-The last working stable version is, as far as we know, version 2.1.0.5.

 ### Kubernetes

 Under linux, install minikube.
 Under Windows, you can enable kubernetes in Docker Desktop: